Hecter94/EndlessSky-PluginArchive/Working/Cromha Expansion/CONTRIBUTING.md

 * Keep your code organized in multiple files.

+* For editing the data files, make sure you have a text editor that:

+  * Saves files with Unix-style line endings.
+(That is, don't use Notepad.)

+  * Does not convert straight quotes `"..."` into curly quotes `“...”`

+  * Inserts a tab character, rather than some number of spaces, when you press the TAB key.

+  * Some text editors support an [EditorConfig](https://editorconfig.org/) file, and will read settings from the file provided in this repository.
+This can help ensure your contributions match the format of existing data files.

-* Add some more details to your addons, to make it more interesting.
+* Add some more details to your add-ons, to make it more interesting.

 * Check the differents projects in the github repositories to know for what we need help or to find some projects that interest you.

 * Use the [plugin wiki](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/wiki) as well as the official [plugin creation wiki](https://github.com/endless-sky/endless-sky/wiki#creating-ships-missions-artwork-etc) if there is something you're not sure about.

-* If you're adding ships or outfits, make sure that if you made your own model, to add it to the [`source/`](https://github.com/OcelotWalrus/Cromha-Expansion-plugin/tree/main/source) directory.
+* If you're adding ships or outfits, make sure that if you made your own model, to add it to the [`sources/`](https://github.com/OcelotWalrus/Cromha-Expansion-sources) sub-module.
 Make sure to use the following pattern for creating files & folders:
 ```
-  source/
+  sources/
   |-- outfit/
   |   |-- <outfit code name>/
   |       |-- 3D/ (the 3D models)